florianMaz/bank-kata-ts/README.md

 # bank-kata-ts

-Implementation of a solution of the banking kata exercise
+Implementation of a solution of the banking kata exercise.

+# Getting started

+## Installation

+Clone the repository

+    - git clone
+    - cd bank-kata-ts

+Install all the dependencies

+    - npm install

+To run the test

+    - npm test